tbd-friends/developers-dot-stream/README.md

 # developers-dot-stream
-A reimaging of a dormant idea.
+A reimagining of a dormant idea.
 Trying to support developers who stream.